gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 | **Orientation (Degrees)** | The compass direction your panels face, in degrees (0 = North, 90 = East, 180 = South, 270 = West).
 Use the preset dropdown or enter exact degrees. |
 | **Tilt / Pitch (Degrees)** | The angle your panels are mounted at.
 Flat roof = ~10°, pitched roof = ~35–45°. |

+You can define multiple arrays by pressing the `add array` button.

 If you have no solar panels, leave the toggle off.
 ODIN will still optimize around price.
 Please be advised that solar production is an **estimation** based on the parameters.

 ### Step 4 — Weather Data Source